antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

         - Can use T2 Unlimited Burst features
         - Is recommended by AWS

+# AWS Databases

+## Questions to ask when choosing a database

+- Read-heavy, write-heavy or balanced?
+- Throughput needs?
+- Does it need to scale for short periods of times?
+- How much data do you need to store and for how long?
+- Is it likely to grow over time?
+- What is the average size of the object stored in the database?
+- How frequently are they accessed and who can access them?
+- Latency requirements?
+- Concurrent users?
+- Data durability?
+- Source of truth?
+- Data model?
+- Schema?
+- RDBMS or NoSQL?
+- Transactional, analytical or search?
+- Licensing costs?

+## Common Database Solutions

+- RDBMS
+    - RDS, Aurora
+- NoSQL
+    - DynamoDB, ElastiCache, Neptune
+- Object Store
+    - S3 or S3 Glacier
+- Data Warehouse
+    - Redshift, Athena
+- Search
+    - ElasticSearch
+- Graph
+    - Neptune

 # Relational Database Service (RDS)

 ## RDS Overview